Marvel's Spider-Man (video game): Accolades and recognition

-Marvel's Spider-Man appeared on several lists of the top video games of 2018, including first place by Wired, second place by Time, third place by Push Square and Zero Punctuation, fifth place by EGM, ninth place by Polygon, and tenth place by The Daily Telegraph.
+Marvel's Spider-Man appeared on several lists of the top video games of 2018, including first place by Wired, second place by Time, third place by Push Square, fifth place by EGM, ninth place by Polygon, and tenth place by The Daily Telegraph.
 Shacknews and The Verge named it "Game of the Year" and Eurogamer listed it as one of the top-30 games of the year.
 A poll of 128 Japanese game developers by Famitsu magazine named Spider-Man as their game of the year.
 In 2019, GamesRadar+ listed it as the seventy-fifth best game of the decade.

 Legacy

 Sequels

-An additional game centered on Miles Morales, titled Marvel's Spider-Man: Miles Morales, was announced in June 2020 and released for PlayStation 4 and PlayStation 5 worldwide on November 12, 2020; it was released for Windows on November 18, 2022.
+An additional game centered on Miles Morales, titled Marvel's Spider-Man: Miles Morales was released for the PlayStation 4 and PlayStation 5 consoles worldwide on November 12, 2020, along with a release for Windows on November 18, 2022.
 The story takes place roughly a year after the first game's conclusion, with players controlling Miles, as New York City's only Spider-Man while Peter has travelled to Symkaria as a photographer to cover an ongoing civil war.